wolfv6/keybrd/doc/keybrd_library_user_guide.md

 4. Launch Arduino IDE from /opt/arduino-1.x.x/arduino

-### Setup Arduino IDE for compiling keybrd firmware
-From the Arduino IDE tool bar, select:
-* Tools > Board > Teensy LC (or whatever board you are using)
-* Tools > USB Type > Keyboard + Mouse + Joystick

-optional:
-* File > Preferences > Compiler warnings: All
-* File > Preferences > check: Use external editor

-A Sketchbook is a folder that the Arduino IDE uses to store sketches and libraries.
-The default location for [Arduino libraries](https://www.arduino.cc/en/Guide/Libraries) is in

-    ~/Documents/Arduino/libraries/

 ### Download and unpack keybrd-master.zip into your Arduino directory
-todo update after testing Arduino library manager link from tutorial 7 ## Publishing
+<-- todo update after testing Arduino library manager
+link from tutorial 7 ## Publishing
     https://www.arduino.cc/en/Guide/Libraries
      > Installing Additional Arduino Libraries
      > Using the Library Manager
+ !-->
 Down load keybrd-master.zip from the [Download ZIP](https://github.com/wolfv6/keybrd) button.

 Unpack keybrd-master.zip into your Arduino directory on your system (default location is ~/Documents/Arduino/).

 ### keybrd library and keybrd extension libraries
-todo update after testing Arduino library manager
+<-- todo update after testing Arduino library manager !-->

 The keybrd library contains the foundation classes for creating a keyboard firmware.
-For emphasis, it is sometimes referred to as the "core keybrd library".
+For emphasis, it is referred to as the "core keybrd library".

-keybrd extension libraries contain additional classes that extend the keyboard library. keybrd extension library names are prefixed by "keybrd_".
+keybrd extension libraries contain additional classes that extend the keyboard library. keybrd extension library names are prefixed with "keybrd_".

 The Arduino IDE looks for libraries in Arduino/libraries/.
 For example, the DodoHand keyboard requires that the core keybrd library and the keybrd_DH extension library be installed: